ijnji/FFTools_Fishing/README.md

 ==========
 - This was made using the .NET 4 framework.

-- Compile in Windows using cmd.
+- Compile in Windows using cmd.exe, "$ csc.exe FFTools_MemoryManager.cs FFTools_Fishing.cs"
-$ csc.exe FFTools_MemoryManager.cs FFTools_Fishing.cs

 - Make sure FFIXARR is running and you're in-game.

-- Run from cmd.
+- Run from cmd.exe, "$ FFTools_Fishing.exe"
-$ FFTools_Fishing.exe